rogernogueraplanesas/portugal-weather-analysis/README.md

 <br>

 > [!NOTE]
-> Given the significant difference in wind speed values between the maximum and the minimum, there may be windroses where it can be difficult to distinguish the minimum wind speed value due to the scale.
+> Given the significant difference in windspeed values between the maximum and the minimum, there may be windroses where it can be difficult to distinguish the minimum wind speed value due to the scale.

 ### Atlas maps